cysouw/diathesis/text/c01_introduction.md

 b.
 Ihm fehlt es an Geld.
 :::

 Isolated ~~subject addition [Ø › SBJ]~~ is very rare in German, partly because it would need an unmarked construction without any subject to start off with.
-A possible example is the addition of a subject, which seems possible with some weather verbs like *donnern* 'to thunder' [@next], see [@sec:case-nominative-addition].
+A possible example is the addition of a subject that seems possible with some weather verbs like *donnern* 'to thunder' [@next], see [@sec:case-nominative-addition].

 ::: ex
 ~~Subject addition [Ø › SBJ]~~